mohamed-1211/NodeJS_Chat_App/README.md

 # NodeJS_Chat_App

-A chat application with NodeJS and express.js
+A chat application with NodeJS, express.js and Socket.io

 Do npm install to install all independencies